 It’s now time to head back to Argentina for the final stretch, the pièce de résistance.
 Am I ready to go home soon?
 Absolutely not, especially with the daycare issue still unsolved.
 It bothers me that a year later, we are once again back to square one.
 Last year, we came back from Mexico to cold Canada without a solution for Mark—and we were starting to need one, as he was outgrowing the baby stage, sleeping less and I needed to work.
-Mark is now a busy and curious two-year old who needs a routine at home, something I can’t offer him in the dead of the winter when we can barely go outside and when I have to work.
+Mark is now a busy and curious two-year-old who needs a routine at home, something I can’t offer him in the dead of the winter when we can barely go outside and when I have to work.
 I feel completely lost.
 I feel like Canada failed me, as whiny as it sounds.

-I love traveling with Mark and Feng and really, it’s not as difficult as it sounds.
-We have places to go, things to see and I’m happy to spend days and nights with the guys (although I wish Feng wouldn’t snore and Mark would move less in bed!).
+I love travelling with Mark and Feng and really, it’s not as difficult as it sounds.
+We have places to go, and things to see and I’m happy to spend days and nights with the guys (although I wish Feng wouldn’t snore and Mark would move less in bed!).
 But life at home is different.
 Feng and I are both busy and Mark goes crazy when he is stuck between the bedroom and the living room.

-I can’t even imagine having to do the “stay at home mom/freelancer at night” gig again.
+I can’t even imagine having to do the “stay-at-home mom/freelancer at night” gig again.
 I just can’t.
 I’m going to kill myself doing that.

 We need a magic solution.